Groxx/miryoku_qmk/readme.md

 When happy, manually(?) transcribe the layers/etc to https://keymap-drawer.streamlit.app/?example_yaml=corneish_zen.yaml for a nice rendered map.
 (qmk c2json doesn't seem to understand any file I can find, only like one looks even close to usable for this)

+https://www.reddit.com/r/crkbd/comments/161bp8t/my_little_experiment_merging_miryoku_qwerty_for/ may also be interesting, looks close to what I want at a very brief glance.